fuseio/fuse-network/nethermind/OE_Migration.md

 ### Step 2: Backing Up Your Node Data

 Once the node is flagged for maintenance and out of the active set, proceed to back up your node data.
 This includes the blockchain data and keys.

-**The backup is to revert to OpenEthereum in case of migration failure.**
+**This backup is to revert to OpenEthereum in case of migration failure.**

 > In this guide, we will assume the containers are named fusenet, netstats, fuseapp (if you are running a validator node).